 -Dskipjavaversioncheck=true to your

-Smile CDR requires a relational database to use as a store for both system data, such as configuration.
+Smile CDR requires a relational database to use as a store for system data, such as configuration.
 A relational database or non-relational database can be used to store FHIR resource information.

 The following database platforms are supported:

-Smile CDR also supports the following embedded database platforms, generally used for testing:
+Smile CDR also supports the following database platforms, generally used for testing: